Federal workers return to the office — but not the one they left | CBC News

 The federal public service has been growing quickly since the Liberals took power in 2015, and reached 254,309 employees in 2022, according to Treasury Board statistics.

-(The figure doesn't include other agencies — like Canada Revenue Agency, which hired 11,000 people in recent years — or ministerial staff, crown corporations, the Canadian Forces or the RCMP, which aren't covered by the back-to-office order.)
+(The figure doesn't include other agencies — like the Canada Revenue Agency, which hired 11,000 people in recent years — ministerial staff, crown corporations, the Canadian Forces or the RCMP, which aren't covered by the back-to-office order).

+Even as numbers grow, not all buildings or floors are open.
+Several towers at the Portage III complex in Gatineau are closed for a major renovation.

 Despite these trends, Déry underlines that even before the pandemic, federal offices were operating at 60 per cent capacity.
 Space often went under-used, he said, with people away on vacation, training or other business.